-This is a production-based course in a variety of computerbased technologies.
-Topics include (1) use, design, and construction of electronic databases; (2) basic skills with Internet and Web page construction; (3) desktop publishing and presentation graphics; (4) education production tools; (5) educational assessment tools; and, (6) educational software.
-These components will emphasize the use of interface equipment including digital cameras, scanners, message pads, etc.
+This is a broad production-based course in a variety of computer-based technologies.
+Topics include: (1) electronic databases; (2) education production tools; and (3) educational software.
+These components will include the use of presentation software, spreadsheets, Blackboard, and electronic digital portfolios.

-EDL 553 Educational Policy

-3 credits This course provides an overview of major issues and controversies in educational policy.
+EDL 553 Educational Policy 3 credits This course provides an overview of major issues and controversies in educational policy.
 Through a historical, sociological, and political analysis of educational problems, the course explores a variety of policy initiatives and reforms, including curriculum and learning standards, school choice, tuition vouchers, charter schools, and privatization.

-EDL 554 Research and Evaluation in Schools

-This course encourages students to investigate the theoretically based models and tools of school assessment, evaluation, and research.
+EDL 554 Research and Evaluation in Schools 3 credits This course encourages students to investigate the theoretically based models and tools of school assessment, evaluation, and research.
 Efforts by school administrators to evaluate the effects of policy, program, and organization are explored within the context of educational research in such areas as school reform, curriculum, and school-based management.
 There will be an overview of recent national debates about curriculum and assessment within the context of the standards movement.
 Comparative views of curriculum and assessment around the globe will be addressed.
 Another aspect of the course addresses the use of technologies both as a medium of evaluation and as its focus.
 Students can expect to gain greater mastery in the design of research as it pertains to their work in the schools using, for example, action research paradigms.
 A field-based component of this course involves implementation of some elements of a program evaluation within a school setting.

-EDL 555 Administrative Internship

-An administrative internship within a school administrative setting consisting of 320 hours is included in the program.
+EDL 555 Administrative Internship 5 credits An administrative internship within a school administrative setting consisting of 320 hours is included in the program.
 Students are co-supervised by University faculty and school administrators within the internship setting.
 The internship focuses on leadership within decision-making contexts, community relations, program development and evaluations, and supervision of staff.
 School sites for internships are chosen based on their development and use of technology for instruction and systems management.
 The student, university supervisor, and school administrators collaboratively determine projects during the internship.
 A weekly seminar will meet on campus for the duration of the internship.

-EDL 556 Supervision in the Schools 4 credits

-This course will focus on the theories and practices of supervision in elementary and secondary schools as they pertain to philosophies of education, human relations, and professional development.
+EDL 556 Supervision in the Schools 4 credits This course will focus on the theories and practices of supervision in elementary and secondary schools as they pertain to philosophies of education, human relations, and professional development.
 Teachers will gain a clear understanding of the supervisory role as it pertains to school management and policies.
 A major component of the course will look at supervision and professional development of teachers in their use of technology.
 A thirty-hour practicum is required for this course, consisting of field-based experience within a school setting to provide students experience with supervision of teachers using technology in the classroom.

-EDL 557 Technology in School
+EDL 557 Technology in School Administration

-Administration

-Issues relevant to forms of technology that support the administrative functions of a district or school are explored.
+Issues relevant to forms of technology that support the administrative and staff functions of a district or school are explored.
 The need for planning, and the planning process, as it applies to the incorporation of technology in relation to the infrastructure of the school system is examined.
-A number of spreadsheet, word processing, database packages, and other more specific school-related software packages are explored and demonstrated.
-The office automation transition for the administrative and office personnel is discussed.
+A number of specific school-related software packages are explored and demonstrated.
+The transition for the administrative, staff, and office personnel is discussed.
 Note: Students must take this course at the Garden City campus.
-A ten-hour practicum is required for this course, consisting of field-based visitations in district or local school offices with technological supports in place, or where limited automation
+A ten-hour practicum is required for this course, consisting of field-based visitations in district or local school offices with technological supports in place, or where limited automation exists.

-EDL 561 Management Theory and
+EDL 561 Management Theory and Organizational Behavior

-Organizational Behavior